 - Security situation in Erbil is generally good with a potential for a good social life with restaurants, bars and gyms and a large expat community;

 - Team members are expected to conduct themselves in a professional manner and respect local laws, customs and PIN's policies, procedures, and values at all times and in all in-country venues.

 - Working environment in a well-established and growing humanitarian organization;

-- Salary and benefits according to PIN’s salary scale and HR policies, expected salary 4,200 - 4,400 EUR, possible increase after probation period (before taxation, per diems included);
+- Salary and benefits according to PIN’s salary scale and HR policies, expected salary expected salary 4,200 - 4,400 EUR, Possible increase after probation period (before taxation, per diems included);

 - 25 days of paid leave annually;

 - Reimbursement of travel expenses with travel to the country of residence once per every 6 months of completed work;

 - Reimbursement of costs of visas and vaccinations; assistance with visa application procedure;